 This guidance is for England & Wales

-If a trader supplied you with faulty goods or digital content, or you received a poor service (perhaps you did not receive the goods, digital content or service at all), you can take your case to the County Court.
-There are different routes (called 'tracks') that your case can take in the County Court: 'small claims track', 'fast track' and 'multi-track'.
+If a trader supplied you with faulty goods or digital content, you received a poor service, or perhaps you did not receive the goods, digital content or service at all, you can take your case to the County Court.
+There are different routes called 'tracks' that your case can take in the County Court: 'small claims track', 'fast track' and 'multi-track'.

-Make sure you sue the correct trader (check the trading status - sole trader, partnership or company) and follow the procedure.
-It is wise to check the trader's financial and trading circumstances before taking any court action; there is little point in suing if the trader cannot pay.
+Make sure you sue the correct trader, check the trading status (sole trader, partnership or company) and follow the procedure.
+It is wise to check the trader's financial and trading circumstances before taking any court action; there is little point in suing if you win but the trader cannot pay.

 Court action is a last resort; you should use alternative dispute resolution before going ahead.

 Alternative dispute resolution (ADR) is a different solution to resolving problems between you and a trader without taking court action.
 In fact, the court will expect you to have considered using ADR before you go ahead with your claim.